-We welcome artists to create and submit an original piece of art (not photography) for the 2021 Restore the Wild Artwork Competition.
+We welcome artists to create and submit an original piece of art (not photography) for the 2023 Restore the Wild Artwork Competition/Exhibition.
 Artwork for Restore the Wild should reflect Restore the Wild’s mission to restore and create natural habitats vital to the survival of Virginia’s wildlife.

-A panel represented by the Virginia Department of Wildlife Resources (DWR), and possibly other conservation organizations or experts deemed appropriate by DWR, will judge all submitted art as to its technical and esthetic merit and adherence to the mission of Restore the Wild.
+A panel of the Virginia Department of Wildlife Resources (DWR), and other conservation organizations or artists deemed appropriate by the DWR, will judge all submitted art.

 Rules and Guidelines: